ddvk/remarkable-hacks/README.md

 ## Disclaimer
 *The files are offered without any warranty and you will be violating the reMarkable SA EULA by using them.
-There may be bugs, you may loose data, your device may crash, etc.*
+There may be bugs, you may lose data, your device may crash, etc.*

 *The only guarantee is, that there is no ill intended code*